-But let’s face it – the deed is done!
-You’ve gotten yourself into some unhealthy eating habits and now you’ve gained plenty of weight.
+It’s likely that you’ve gotten yourself into some unhealthy eating habits, and now you’ve gained plenty of weight.
 How do you move out of this unfavorable position into a healthier state?
-I’ve got just two words for you – clean eating.
+Clean eating is the answer.

-Many people desire to lose weight, so, they try out every workout routine they could find on the internet or hit the cycling class next door.
-But research has shown that 75% of your weight loss exploits depends on your diet.2 If you are going to succeed in your weight-loss quest and achieve the body of your dreams, it goes beyond hitting the gym night and day… you need to start paying proper attention to clean eating.
+If you are going to succeed in your weight-loss quest and achieve the body of your dreams, it goes beyond hitting the gym night and day.
+You need to start paying proper attention to clean eating.

-Perhaps you’re not an overweight middle-aged man or woman, you just want to live a healthier life.
-Then read on my friend… this article is just for you.
+Perhaps you’re not an overweight middle-aged man or woman; you just want to live a healthier life.
+This article is also for you.

-This guide will tell you what exactly is clean eating an why it is great for you to stay fit and healthy.
-And as a bonus, you’ll also have access to a sample clean eating meal plan, to get you started.
-So, be sure to stick around till the end.
+This guide will tell you all about clean eating and why it is great for you to stay fit and healthy.
+As a bonus, you’ll also have access to a sample clean eating meal plan to get you started.

 Table of Contents

-Clean eating, this buzz word has been thrown around a lot in recent times and many have been left confused as per what it actually means.
-Some say it means total abstinence from all processed food a.k.a. eating only raw food every day… all day!
-But does that mean you have to resort to the caveman eating style and consume your rice and beans exactly as delivered by nature in order to eat clean?
+Clean eating is a buzzword that has been thrown around a lot in recent times, and many have been left confused as to what it actually means.
+Some say it means total abstinence from all processed food, but does that mean you have to resort to the caveman eating style and consume your rice and beans exactly as delivered by nature in order to eat clean?
 Certainly not!

-Clean eating means staying away from highly processed foods (think fries, chips, sugary stuff – yuck!) and refocusing your attention on consuming whole, unprocessed or minimally processed foods more often (thinks brown rice, fruits and veggies – yummy!).
+Clean eating means staying away from highly processed foods (think fries, chips, sugary stuff) and refocusing your attention on consuming whole, unprocessed, or minimally processed, “real” foods more often (think brown rice, fruits, and veggies).

 Rather than focusing on eating more or less of some specific food groups (e.g., less carbs/more protein), the idea of clean eating revolves around being mindful of the food’s processing pathway between the farm and your fork.

-The bulk of what you get from these foods is an excessive amount of unrequired calories without the corresponding amounts of proteins and micro-nutrients (which are far more important).
-The result, of course, is an imbalanced nutritional profile in your body and that predisposes you to a “truck-load” of diseases!
+The bulk of what you get from these foods is an excessive amount of unrequired calories without the corresponding amounts of proteins and micro-nutrients.
+The result, of course, is an imbalanced nutritional profile in your body, which predisposes you to many health issues.

-In addition to this, ultra-processed foods also contain additives (such as refined sugars, preservatives, unhealthy Trans fats etc.,) that tend to stimulate the pleasure neurotransmitter (dopamine), resulting in an insatiable craving for more junk food.
+In addition to this, ultra-processed foods also contain additives (such as refined added sugars, preservatives, unhealthy fats, refined carbs, etc.) that tend to stimulate the pleasure neurotransmitter (dopamine), resulting in an insatiable craving for more junk food.

 When nutrients are removed from food and undesirable ingredients are added as a result of processing, such foods are highly processed.
-Refined flour, for instance is highly processed because the bran and germ layers (which contain fibre and other micro nutrients) have been removed during processing and that’s really bad news!
+Refined flour, for instance, is highly processed because the bran and germ layers (which contain fiber and other micro nutrients) have been removed during processing.

 However, clean eating doesn’t mean avoidance of all packaged foods.
-In some cases, packaged foods have essential nutrients added to them — a process called fortification.
-For instance, iodide is added to salt to ward off goiterism and milk is fortified with vitamin D to prevent rickets in children.
-But if a packaged food contains some ingredients that don’t exactly roll off the tongue, it’s most likely bad for you.
+In some cases, packaged foods have essential nutrients added to them—a process called fortification.
+For instance, iodide is added to salt to ward off goiterism, and milk is fortified with vitamin D to prevent rickets in children.
+However, if a packaged food contains some ingredients that don’t exactly roll off the tongue, it’s most likely bad for you.

 There’s a long list of foods that you can incorporate into your clean diet, but here’s a few to get you started: